-NSS will not share the data other than as described in this DPIA.

-Should any future sharing needs be identified, NSS will perform due diligence on whether the sharing is justified, lawful and fair and a full data protection impact assessment will be completed.
+NSS will not share the data unless named in this DPIA.
+Should any future sharing needs be identified.
+NSS will perform due diligence on whether the sharing is justified, lawful and fair and a full data protection impact assessment will be completed.